0 / 0

 (The runtime version can be one of the available Decision Optimization runtime versions so, for example, an opl model with runtime 22.1 has the model type do-opl_22.1.)

-3. Upload your model archive (tar.gz, .zip, or .jar file) on Watson Machine Learning.
+3. Upload your model archive (tar.gz, .zip, or .jar file).
 See Model input and output data file formats for Decision Optimization for information about input file types.

 4. Deploy your model by using the MODEL-ID, SPACE-ID, and the hardware specification for the available configuration sizes (small S, medium M, large L, extra large XL).
 See configurations.
 You can also specify the number of nodes to be used (the default value is 1).